-Hay:
+Hay: Timothy hay or orchard grass hay is essential for a guinea pig's good digestion, condition of their continuously growing teeth and amusement!
+Guinea pigs must have access to unlimited hay at all times.

-Timothy hay or orchard grass hay is essential for a guinea pig's good digestion, condition of their continuously growing teeth and amusement!
-Alfalfa hay should not be given as it is too high in protein & calcium causing health problems such as bladder stones.
+Alfalfa hay should not be given as it is too high in protein & calcium causing health problems such as bladder stones..